Wartem/llm_chat_lite/README.md

 ## Local Network Setup with Raspberry Pi 5

 The Raspberry Pi 5 makes an excellent host for LLM Chat Lite in a local network setting.
-Here's a complete setup guide:
+Here's a general setup guide:

 #### Hardware Requirements
 - Raspberry Pi 5 (minimum 8GB RAM recommended)